-In this article, we’ll explain the increasingly common use of insulin—often combined with growth hormone (GH)—in modern bodybuilding, both competitive and recreational.
-Before we begin, however, we’d like to point out that this article describes highly advanced and potentially dangerous practices: do not attempt this on your own unless you are an experienced bodybuilder or are under the care of a sports medicine specialist.
+In this article, we’ll explain the increasingly common useof insulin—often combined withgrowth hormone (GH)—in modern bodybuilding, both at the competitive and amateur levels.
+Before we begin, however, we’d like to make it clear that this article describes very advanced and potentially dangerous practices: do not attempt these on your own unless you are an experienced bodybuilder or are under the supervision of a specialized sports physician.

-What is insulin, and what is its relationship with growth hormone?
+What is insulin, and how is it related to growth hormone?

-Insulin is a hormone produced by the pancreas and, without going into detail, acts as a “storage” hormone.
+Insulin is a hormone produced by the pancreas and, without going into detail, it is a “storage” hormone.
 When blood glucose levels rise, the pancreas secretes insulin, which binds to blood glucose and stores it where needed (if it is not needed, it stores it as fat).
-Since glucose serves as the “carrier” for all nutrients in the blood, when glucose is transported and stored, the various nutrients bound to it are also transported and stored.
+Since glucose acts as a “carrier” for all the nutrients in the blood, when it is transported and stored, the various nutrients bound to it are also transported and stored.

 Insulin, although not directly, acts as an agonist for growth hormone: when insulin levels are low, our body tends to secrete more growth hormone, and vice versa.
 As you may know, growth hormone is responsible (among other things) for cell division and the production of IGF-1 (a hormone peptide necessary for muscle growth).